 Delhi violence: In first conviction, court finds man guilty of setting house on fire

-The judge will announce the sentencing on December 22.
+The judge will announce the sentence on December 22.

 A Delhi court on Monday convicted a man for being part of a mob that set a house on fire during the riots in the national capital in February 2020, reported PTI.
 This is the first conviction in the Delhi riots cases.